nathj07/talks/proposals/no_just_std_lib.md

 # Notes
 I've been using Go since 2013, where I started with just the standard library.
 I've built micro-services, monoliths, and command tool in Go shipping to a variety of environments.
 I've used a lot of libraries and as an active member of my local Go community I have moved from saying "just use the standard library" to saying "you could try the following library".

+As a passionate member of the Go community I want to help folks engage with the community and the language.
+I've been active in doing just that since the start of my journey with Go.
+This talk is the next step on that journey for me.

-I think this experience, a light hearted approach to the subject, and deep love for the Go community make me a good person to talk on the subject.
+I think this experience, a light hearted approach to the subject, and deep love for Go and the Go community make me a good person to talk on the subject.

+Finally please see this video of me presenting at [GopherCon UK 2018](https://www.youtube.com/watch?v=FiMEgS6fGqc).